MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

     A CSV has the following additional requirements:

       - In Windows Server 2012 R2, you cannot use a disk for a CSV that is formatted with FAT or FAT32.
       - In Windows Server 2012, you cannot use a disk for a CSV that is formatted with FAT, FAT32, or ReFS.
       - If you want to use a storage space for a CSV, you can configure a simple space or a mirror space.
 In Windows Server 2012 R2, you can also configure a parity space.
 (In Windows Server 2012, CSV does not support parity spaces.)
       - A CSV cannot be used as a quorum witness disk.
-For more information about the cluster quorum, see [Configure and Manage the Quorum in a Windows Server 2012 Failover Cluster](jj612870\(v=ws.11\).md).
+For more information about the cluster quorum, see [Configure and Manage the Quorum in a Windows Server 2012 Failover Cluster](manage-cluster-quorum.md).
       - After you add a disk as a CSV, it is designated in the CSVFS format (for CSV File System).
 This allows the cluster and other software to differentiate the CSV storage from other NTFS or ReFS storage.
 Generally, CSVFS supports the same functionality as NTFS or ReFS.
 However, certain features are not supported.
 For example, in Windows Server 2012 R2, you cannot enable compression on CSV.
 In Windows Server 2012, you cannot enable data deduplication or compression on CSV.
   - **Resource type in the cluster**.
 For a CSV volume, you must use the Physical Disk resource type.
 By default, a disk or storage space that is added to cluster storage is automatically configured in this way.
   - **Choice of CSV disks or other disks in cluster storage**.
 When choosing one or more disks for a clustered virtual machine, consider how each disk will be used.
 If a disk will be used to store files that are created by Hyper-V, such as VHD files or configuration files, you can choose from the CSV disks or the other available disks in cluster storage.
 If a disk will be a physical disk that is directly attached to the virtual machine (also called a pass-through disk), you cannot choose a CSV disk, and you must choose from the other available disks in cluster storage.
   - **Path name for identifying disks**.
 Disks in CSV are identified with a path name.
 Each path appears to be on the system drive of the node as a numbered volume under the **\\ClusterStorage** folder.
 This path is the same when viewed from any node in the cluster.
 You can rename the volumes if needed.

 For storage requirements for CSV, review the guidelines that are provided by your storage vendor.
-For additional storage planning considerations for CSV, see [Plan to use CSV in a failover cluster]() later in this topic.
+For additional storage planning considerations for CSV, see [Plan to use CSV in a failover cluster](#plan-to-use-csv-in-a-failover-cluster) later in this topic.

 ### Node requirements

 To use CSV, your nodes must meet the following requirements:

   - **Drive letter of system disk**.
 On all nodes, the drive letter for the system disk must be the same.
   - **Authentication protocol**.
 The NTLM protocol must be enabled on all nodes.
 This is enabled by default.

 ## Plan to use CSV in a failover cluster